How does the GDPR affect Shopify?

 You don't have to sign this document, because it is appended to the terms of service and you agree to it by continuing to use Shopify services.
 This fulfills the requirement of Article 28(3) of the GDPR.
 Shopify is not able to sign an individual agreement with each merchant.

 For Shopify Plus merchants, Shopify has a data processing agreement to cover its processing of personal data.
-Please contact Shopify Plus Support for more details.
+Contact Shopify Plus Support for more details.

 Download Shopify's GDPR whitepaper